- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 - 2.Are the coordinates measured by the Phantom 4 RTK relative coordinates or absolute coordinates?

-The coordinates measured by the Phantom 4 RTK are absolute coordinates under the coordinate system chosen by users.
+The coordinates measured by the Phantom 4 RTK are absolute coordinates under WGS84.

 - 3.How do I calculate an appropriate flight altitude based on a GSD value?

 You can refer to the equation H=36*GSD to estimate an appropriate flight altitude.
-Please note that GSD ground sampling distance) in this equation is measured by centimeters, while H (Height or flight altitude) is measured by meters.
+Please note that GSD ground sampling distance in this equation is measured by centimeters, while H (Height or flight altitude) is measured by meters.
+For example, GSD=2.74 cm, when altitude=100 m.

 - 4.Do images captured by the Phantom 4 RTK store altitude any information?
 If so, how is this data stored?